raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Choosing the Right Agent Type

-Selecting the appropriate agent type depends on your specific use case and requirements[^4_10]:
+Selecting the appropriate agent type depends on your specific use case and requirements:

 | Feature | LLM Agent | Workflow Agent | Custom Agent |